-The principal investigator will be responsible for making final changes to the proposal and the budget, for obtaining necessary final approvals from the Department Head, the Dean, the Vice Provost for Research and Graduate Study and the Financial Operations (evidenced by signatures on the Research Proposal Process Form) for submission at least one week before the deadline.
-Upon final approvals, the proposal will be submitted to the sponsoring/funding agency by an RMU designee.
+The principal investigator will be responsible for making final changes to the proposal and the budget (and budget narrative), for obtaining necessary final approvals from the Department Head, the Dean, and the Director of Research and Grants and the Financial Operations (evidenced by signatures on the Research Proposal Process Form) for submission four working days before the deadline.
+Upon final approvals, the proposal will be submitted to the sponsoring/funding agency by the Principal Investigator or by the R&GA.